permalik/archive_ui/content/page/about/index.md

 (typically 65%) when I'm out.

 ### Software
-I primarily work within a Neovim instance inside a Nix environment.
-Depending on the project, I may also use a given JetBrains IDE or occasionally reach for Zed.
+My development environment is fractured between Neovim, Zed, and JetBrains depending on the project and how I'm feeling.

-Any notes or articles I write pass through the same pipeline: loosely aggregate ideas within a single canvas, shape them in Scrivener, output the full thought in a markdown file and deploy to a statically-generated Hugo site.
+I gather and retain information using a consistent pipeline: catch ideas using quick sticky-note-like notes or from handwritten notes, aggregate ideas within a single markdown page in an Obsidian vault, shape ideas in Scrivener, then compose the ideas into a full, cogent thought.
+The product is written as markdown and posted to my personal site.

 ## FOSS
 I'm eager to start contributing to a number of projects but have not as of yet.
 I plan to keep